 Most cookies freeze really well, I often make a couple of batches whenever I’m baking and freeze them for another week!
 So that the cookies don’t stick together when they freeze, you need to freeze the cooled cookies on a baking sheet.
 Once they are completely frozen, transfer them to a freezer bag or airtight container.

 The cookies can be thawed at room temperature or you can reheat them in the oven until warmed through.

-While I haven’t tested a vegan version of this recipe, you can make them vegan by substituting the honey for maple syrup and the egg for a flax egg.
+We haven’t tested a vegan version of this recipe, you can try to substitute the honey for maple syrup and the egg for a flax egg.

 More cookie recipes

 - Banana Breakfast Cookies